orionrobots/orionrobots.github.io/_posts/2004-11-30-building-an-experimenting-parallel-cable.md

 ---
 # Introduction

-When you are experimenting and attaching to the <a class="wiki" href="/wiki/parallel_port.html" title="Parallel Port">Parallel Port</a>, you probably do not want to buy many DB25s, but rather connect to them easily and effectively.
+When you are experimenting and attaching to the <a href="/wiki/parallel_port.html" title="Parallel Port">Parallel Port</a>, you probably do not want to buy many DB25s, but rather connect to them easily and effectively.

 <img class="img-responsive" src="/galleries/gallery-1-common-images/119-parallel.gif"/>